hotosm/fmtm/docs/about/faq.md

 ### What problem does it solve?

 There are a few great tools for adding tags to OpenStreetMap in the field already.
-FMTM is not aiming to compete with these tools, but instead has two goals:
+FieldTM is not aiming to compete with these tools, but instead has two goals:

 1. To solve the challenge of effectively coordinating mappers to work together when mapping an entire area of interest.
 It can be difficult to **subdivide tasks** and know **who is working on what tasks.**.
-FMTM should solve this problem.
+FieldTM should solve this problem.

 2. Allow for coordinated field mapping **both inside and outside of OpenStreetMap**.
    Sometimes OpenStreetMap is not an appropriate target for the collected data,